PerlFFI/FFI-CheckLib/README.md

 probably do some careful consideration before you do so.

 This function is not exportable, even on request.

+# FAQ

+- Why not just use `dlopen`?

+    `dlopen` doesn't work on non-POSIX systems like Microsoft Windows.  `dlopen` also just tells you that you can load a library with a particular name, not the full or relative path of that library, which is helpful in diagnostics.
+    `dlopen` doesn't work without knowing the version number on systems like `OpenBSD`. `dlopen` also doesn't work with non-system paths, which is important for [Alien](https://metacpan.org/pod/Alien) use where a `share` installs puts dynamic libraries in non-system directories.

+- My 64-bit Perl is misconfigured with a library path with 32-bit libraries in it.
+Is that a bug in [FFI::CheckLib](https://metacpan.org/pod/FFI::CheckLib)?

+    Nope.

 # SEE ALSO